;

 Apple Cider Vinegar for Kidney Stones

-The question that remains is can you really dissolve kidney stones with this magical elixir?
-Most of the information on ACV is purely anecdotal.
+Most of the information on apple cider vinegar is unreliable.
 To say this food helps dissolve kidney stones is a bit of a stretch.

 The acetic acid in apple cider vinegar does have anti-inflammatory properties which may be helpful for improving kidney stones.